 Thus, his symptoms serve dual functions: they allow him to avoid adulthood and they let him express, albeit indirectly, his anger and resentment toward his parents.
-So, what is the psychoanalyst’s role in this effort?
+So, what is the psychoanalyst’s role in psychodynamic therapy?

 In my role as a psychoanalyst, I work to help you to “make the unconscious conscious”.
-That is, I work to help you become more aware of your thoughts and feelings.
+That is, I work to help you tune into your thoughts and feelings.

-My goal is to help you to excavate those thoughts and feelings that are buried.
-I want to help you learn about those things that drive your behavior that are outside of your conscious awareness.
+My goal is to help you to excavate thoughts and feelings that are buried.
+Specifically, I want to help you learn about those things, outside of our conscious awareness, that drive your behavior.
 For this reason, I discourage homework or preparation for therapy.
 Instead, I encourage you to come as you are and to say whatever comes into your mind.
 I ask you to report day dreams, “flash thoughts” and fantasies.
 Also, I invite you to report your dreams.

 A highly successful, attractive, man in his thirties would like to marry and have a family.
 He’s had several long-term relationships.
 Yet, each of the women are reluctant to make a commitment.
-He comes to psychodynamic psychotherapy wondering, “why do I keep ending up with commitment-phobes.
+He wonders, “why do I keep ending up with commitment-phobes”?
 There may be many reason for his difficulties.
-Unconsciously, he himself, may be afraid of intimacy.
+For instance, he may, unconsciously, he himself, may be afraid of intimacy.

-Another possibility is that he may harbor, unconscious, guilt.
-In fact, he may feel so guilty that he feels that he doesn’t deserve the kind of relationship that he wants.
+Or, he may harbor, unconscious, guilt.
+In fact, he may feel that he doesn’t deserve the kind of relationship that he seeks.
 There are endless possibilities.
-In the context of psychodynamic therapy or psychoanalysis, he may deepen his understanding of himself so that he can achieve this goal.
+In the context of psychodynamic psychotherapy or psychoanalysis, he may deepen his understanding of himself so that he can achieve his goal.

-A very bright, highly educated, young woman in her twenties is underemployed, working at a job that she hates.
+Here’s another example: A very bright, highly educated, young woman in her twenties is underemployed, working at a job that she hates.
 She’d like to make pursue an interesting and lucrative career but she can’t seem to identify a career goal.
 Her efforts to work with career counselors have failed.
-She comes to psychodynamic therapy to understand why she can’t seem to figure out what she wants to do with her life.
+She seeks to psychodynamic therapy to understand why she can’t seem to identify her work-life goals.

 As human beings we are always growing and developing throughout our lives.
 Therefore, psychodynamic therapists believe that there is always a possibility of change.

 Like most psychoanalysts and psychodynamic therapists, I prize the uniqueness of every person.
-I attempt to understand each person in the context of their unique history and current situation.
+Therefore, I attempt to understand each person in the context of their unique history, culture, identity and current situation.
 The past influences the present.
 Like many of today’s psychoanalytic and psychodynamic psychotherapists, I place a heavy emphasis on what happens between us in the therapeutic relationship.
-While I value the importance of early childhood experience, I feel that recognizing the individual’s strengths as well as the “here and now” are equally important.
+While I value the importance of early childhood experience, I feel that recognizing the individual’s strengths as well as working in the “here and now” are equally important.

 If you are interested in a consultation for psychodynamic psychotherapy, or psychoanalysis, with me, feel free to reach out: 301.656.9650.
 Please let me know the days and times when it is easiest to reach you.
 I welcome your call.